spatialos/gdk-for-unity/docs/content/get-started/get-playing.md

 <img src="{{assetRoot}}assets/overview-page.png" style="margin: 0 auto; width: 100%; display: block;" />

-Hit the **Play** button on the left, and then launch (you can skip Step 1 - the SpatialOS Launcher was previously installed during setup).
+Select the **Launch** button on the left, and then select **Launch** (you can skip Step 1 - the SpatialOS Launcher was previously installed during setup).
 The SpatialOS Launcher will download the game client for this deployment and launch it.

 <img src="{{assetRoot}}assets/launch.png" style="margin: 0 auto; display: block;" />